wellhaomin/wellhaomin.github.io/_pages/about.md

 ---

 👋 Hi, I'm Min.
-😀 I'm interested in Robotics and so on.
+😀 I'm interested in Robotics and Autonomous System.
 🌱 I’m currently learning how to design a personal website.

 <img src="/images/about.jpg" alt="AI" title="AI change world!" >